-Numeracy (Procedural) and Reading are available for schools to use at any time to support learners to make progress.
+Numeracy (Procedural) and Reading personalised assessments are available throughout the year for schools to use to support learners to make progress.

 Schools will consider the most appropriate timing and methods for sharing information on learners’ reading and numeracy skills, including the feedback from personalised assessments.
-For example, schools may decide to wait until the autumn term to discuss how your child is progressing based on feedback from one or more assessments and their observations of their learning.
+For example, schools may decide to wait until later in the school year to discuss how your child is progressing based on feedback from one or more assessments and their observations of their learning.

 - Personalised assessments are adaptive, meaning that questions are selected based on the responses to previous questions.
 This provides a tailored assessment experience for each learner and will help all learners develop their skills through understanding what they can do, the things they need to work on, and their next steps.